isomerpages/moe-methodistgirlssch/_secondary/Useful Links/Loan of MGS Uniform One.md

     * After collection from the dry cleaner, **remove all plastic packaging**.

 4. Hang and keep the cleaned Uniform set in the original hanger and MGS uniform bag.
-    * For any extra hangers from the dry cleaners, do consider donating them to the Outreach Office.
+    * For any extra hangers from the dry cleaner, do consider donating them to the Outreach Office.
     * Write your name on the front side of the laundry receipt.
-    * **Tape the receipt to the uniform bag before returning it**.
+    * **Tape the laundry receipt to the uniform bag before returning it** to the General Office.

+5. Return the uniform to the General Office during school terms or school holidays.
+Returns are available from 9 AM to 4 PM only.
+The General Office is closed during public holidays.

-5. If any part of the Uniform is lost, damaged or badly stained, **you will need to replace** the item at the following cost:
+**6. If any part of the Uniform is lost, damaged or badly stained, you will need to replace the item at the following cost:**

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}